MichaIng/DietPi-Docs/docs/software/media.md

 ## myMPD - Lightweight web Interface audio player for MPD

-A lightweight, bare-bones, no frills Hifi music player with a web based interface. myMPD is a front end for MPD, and a recent fork of ympd.
+A lightweight, bare-bones, no frills HiFi music player with a web based interface. myMPD is a front end for MPD, and a recent fork of ympd.

 Also installs: